bushiyanghua/SEDA-Former/README.md

 GPU is optional: the script automatically uses CUDA if available; otherwise it runs on CPU.

 Note: reading parquet requires pyarrow (pip install pyarrow).

+1.Data Cleaning and Preprocessing

+All data cleaning and preprocessing steps follow the same procedures as those adopted in the baseline comparison studies to ensure fair and reproducible evaluation.

 2. Data Requirements